Courses Open to Non-Majors

 Architecture and Sculpture in the Maya World

 This course explores, through the lens of architecture and sculpture, the ancient world of the Maya, encompassing both monumental, non-movable art, and smaller-scale sculpture and portable artworks.
-You will learn about the Maya from recent interdisciplinary research highlighting the deep history of art an architectural design, and the social functions of sculptural and artistic programs.
-In fall 2023, you will additionally benefit from direct observation of Maya artworks for a special exhibition at the Blanton Museum of Art, where you will see ideas from course readings reflected in the objects on view.
-With a focus especially on the Classic period of the Lowland regions within the Maya area, you will develop an understanding of the role art plays in society, politics, and religion, and you will explore how Classic-period artworks express Maya concepts of kingship, divinity, gender, cosmology and worldview in general.
+You will learn about the Maya from recent interdisciplinary research highlighting the deep history of art and architectural design, and the social functions of sculptural and artistic programs.
+With a focus especially on the Preclassic and Classic periods of the Lowland regions within the Maya area, you will develop an understanding of the role art plays in society, politics, and religion, and you will explore how architecture and sculptural works express Maya concepts of kingship, divinity, gender, cosmology and worldview in general.
 As a writing-focused course, this upper-level undergraduate seminar comprises ongoing student engagement throughout the semester with several writing-based projects and assignments.
+Student work will include engaging with primary sources: ancient Maya sculptures and artifacts in the Art and Art History Collection will provide hands-on opportunities in the AAHC lab and your work will contribute to ongoing digital humanities projects focused on researching and writing about the AAHC materials in order to make them more accessible through public-facing digital platforms.

 ARH 362